Drop the puck for summer hockey: NHL playoffs get under way

 The NHL playoffs got underway Saturday afternoon with Game 1 of the best-of-5 qualifying round between the Hurricanes and Rangers.
 The Hurricanes got their traditional home-game introduction a thousand miles from Raleigh, North Carolina, with no fans in the stands to appreciate it.

 The dynamics are far different than usual: It’s the middle of summer, all games are being played in empty arenas in Toronto or Edmonton, Alberta.
-But players and coaches expect the chase for the Stanley Cup to bring the same level of intensity.
+But players and coaches expect the chase for the Stanley Cup to bring the same competition level.

-“Once the game is being played and we’re in it, it feels like a real hockey game,” Tampa Bay’s Kevin Shattenkirk said.
-“There are guys trying to hit you and you have to make your plays in a pretty short amount of time.
-I think as these games get going here starting today and going forward, it’ll be different, but it’ll be what we have to do going forward to play.”
+Slavin’s goal was the NHL’s first in the month of August.
+Then, Williams and Strome dropped the gloves less than three minutes in.
+Watching the first few minutes from Edmonton, Vancouver Canucks players could tell this was playoff hockey.

+“Not necessarily laughing but just (noticing) how intense it was right away,” forward Tyler Toffoli said.

-Williams and Strome fighting less than three minutes in made that perfectly clear.
-Similar fisticuffs could unfold in the other games on opening day when the Edmonton Oilers face the Chicago Blackhawks, Florida Panthers face the New York Islanders, Montreal Canadiens face the Pittsburgh Penguins and Winnipeg Jets face the Calgary Flames.
+The same intensity could be on display in the other games on opening day when the Edmonton Oilers face the Chicago Blackhawks, Florida Panthers face the New York Islanders, Montreal Canadiens face the Pittsburgh Penguins and Winnipeg Jets face the Calgary Flames.

 At Scotiabank Arena, the first dozen or so rows are covered in grey and white tarp, with the NHL shield on four of them and Toronto in all capital letters on another four.